britton-jb/sentinel/README.md

 ```

 Be aware that the routes mounted by the macro `Sentinel.mount_ueberauth`
-must be mounted on ther root of your URL, due to the way Ueberauth
+must be mounted on the root of your URL, due to the way Ueberauth
 matches against routes.
 To illustrate, the route for requesting a given provider must be
 `example.com/auth/:provider`.
 If it is `example.com/api/auth/:provider`